Paul Wylie: Personal life

-Paul Stanton Wylie was born on October 24, 1964 in Dallas, Texas to Bob Wylie (a geophysicist) and B.L.
+Wylie was born on October 24, 1964, in Dallas, Texas, to Bob Wylie (a geophysicist) and B.L.
 Wylie (a realtor) — the youngest of three children.
 In Dallas, he attended St. Mark's School of Texas.
 When he was eleven, his family moved to Denver, Colorado, where he focused increasingly on skating and graduated from Colorado Academy.

 Wylie attended Harvard University and graduated in 1991 with a degree in government.
 After competing in the 1992 Winter Olympics, as he planned, he retired from amateur competition and began his professional skating career.
 It was his intention to tour for a few years and then go to law school.
 He was admitted to law school, but deferred attendance for a few years.
 He ended up skating professionally for six years before retiring.
 He then returned to Harvard — but to the Business School, rather than the Law School.
 He earned an MBA from Harvard Business School in 2000.
 He then worked for two years in marketing with The Walt Disney Company.

 On August 14, 1999, Wylie married Kate Presbrey, a Cape Cod native and former Brown University Division 1 hockey player.
 They have three children, Hannah, Emma and Caleb.
-The family divides their time between Hyannis, Massachusetts and Charlotte, North Carolina, where Wylie previously worked with the Billy Graham Evangelistic Association as director of the Dare to be a Daniel program.
+The family divides their time between Hyannis, Massachusetts, and Charlotte, North Carolina, where Wylie previously worked with the Billy Graham Evangelistic Association as director of the Dare to be a Daniel program.
 Wylie currently runs High Gear Travel, a sports-related travel agency, and coaches figure skaters at the Extreme Ice Center in Indian Trail, North Carolina, owned by Tom Logano, father of NASCAR star Joey Logano, whose sister Danielle is also a coach.